A-Hoier/Organizing-pictures/README.md

 # Organizing-pictures
-Easens the life of every modern parent by sorting pictures, and seperating blurrys pictures.
+Easens the life of every modern parent or photo enthisuast by organizing pictures, and seperating those blurry ones.

-This script requires opencv and exifread to be installed

 All it takes is to tell the script where your files are located and and where you want them stored, and you're ready to go.